ducha-aiki/pydegensac/README.md

 # Installation

-To build and install `pydegensac`, you can use pip:
+To build and install `pydegensac`, you can use pip from Windows, macOS and Linux:

 ```bash
 pip install pydegensac